pchapin/tools/README.md

 +   ktour

     A sample program that solves the knight's tour chess problem.
-This isn't relevant to text editors, exactly, but it's a fun little toy.
+This isn't exactly a tool, but it's a fun toy.

 +   look